Emergency works procedure

 The DAC members and advisers have a wide range of knowledge in a variety of specialist fields, including church architecture, archaeology, bells, clocks, organs, heating, lighting, audio-visual, telecoms and trees.
 As a body, the DAC offers informal (pre-application) advice to parishes on proposals in the early stages of development, and subsequently gives formal (statutory) advice on faculty applications to the Diocesan Chancellor.
 It is the Chancellor, rather than the DAC, who grants faculty permission.

-The DAC and its officers constitute one of the Central Administrative Support Teams, which teams provide practical and administrative support across the diocese.
-The DAC officers help parishes to care for and develop their church buildings and churchyards, in the context of the diocesan vision of discipleship, vocation and evangelism (DVE), and provide administrative and casework support to the DAC.
+The Church Buildings Team constitutes one of the Central Administrative Support Teams, which teams provide practical and administrative support across the diocese.
+The Church Buildings Team helps parishes to care for and develop their church buildings and churchyards, in the context of the diocesan vision of discipleship, vocation and evangelism (DVE), and provides administrative and casework support to the DAC.

-The DAC officers comprise two members of staff (full time and part time), both with specific areas of casework responsibility:
+The Church Buildings Team comprises four members of staff (full time and part time), each with specific areas of work responsibility: